BEST TRAVEL CAMERAS 2014 review

 What makes an ideal travel camera?

 The “best” travel camera is the one you want to carry everywhere.
 When heading out the door, do you first reach for a handy compact camera or a bulky DSLR?
 The best light travel camera should minimize bulk and weight while maximizing sensor dimensions, zoom range, lens diameter, battery life ( ≥ 350 shots), and ISO sensitivity (for lower noise in dim light).
 Upgrade your camera every 3 years to boost image quality.
 A sharp zoom lens (optimally zooming 4x to 11x) instantly frames rapidly-changing travel subjects without the extra bulk or annoyance of swapping lenses.
 Lenses should autofocus fast (minimizing shutter lag ≤ 0.3 sec), optically stabilize images, and focus closely (for macro).
+Travel cameras should also pop a built-in flash.
 Look for cameras that articulate (flip out) a high resolution display to jump-start your creative macro, movie, and candid shooting at arm’s length.
 OLED displays usually outshine LCD.
-To save bulk, most pocket cameras sadly lack a viewfinder.
-In bright outdoor daylight, reflections on your camera’s screen cut visibility, but an EVF (electronic viewfinder) will appear brighter and sharper.
-An EVF gives more accurate feedback on the final digital image than a non-digital optical viewfinder.
-Travel cameras should also pop a built-in flash.
+To save bulk, most pocket cameras sadly lack a viewfinder – which leaves you struggling with sunny-day reflections obscuring the display screen.
+For a superior view, get a camera with an electronic viewfinder (EVF), which by the way, gives more accurate feedback on the final digital image than a non-digital optical viewfinder.

 TRAVEL TIPS: Keep a camera safely in a front pouch on your chest or hip for easy access.
 During adverse temperature and humidity fluctuations or near the sea, double-protect the camera in a zip-lock plastic bag inside the padded pouch (thereby avoiding the extra expense of a weather-sealed body and lens).
 Below 40 degrees Fahrenheit (or 4 Celsius), camera batteries quickly lose charge, causing cameras to shut down or lock.
 Revive and extend battery life in cold or below-freezing weather by warming a battery or two in an interior pocket near skin and swapping with the camera’s battery after every 10 minutes of cold exposure.

 Support my work — buy any camera and accessories after clicking any B&H or Amazon.com link here on my site, PhotoSeek.com.

 In more detail, compare the best NEW travel cameras